ainfosec/FISSURE/Installer/Remote_Sensor_Node/README.md

 - `state/logs` and `state/runtime/plugin-logs` for core and plugin logs
 - `state/home` for the persistent sensor-node UUID and user runtime files

-Initial plugins, flow graphs, archive data, and sensor-node runtime files are seeded from the SIF only when their host directories are empty.
+Initial source, plugins, flow graphs, archive data, and sensor-node runtime files are seeded from the SIF only when their host directories are empty.
 Existing host content is preserved across full deployments and SIF updates.
 Deployments made with the former persistent overlay are migrated into these directories when they are next fully deployed; the old overlay is then no longer mounted.

 Apptainer uses an ephemeral writable tmpfs for incidental process writes.
 No general persistent overlay is created for new deployments.